FSD50K: An Open Dataset of Human-Labeled Sound Events: Acknowledgment

 \subsubsection{Final Prototype of the Annotation Tool}

-Based on the insight from the IQA, we designed the final annotation tool (Figs. \ref{fig:val_task1} and \ref{fig:val_task2}) which incorporates the following improvements with respect to the previous version:

-\begin{itemize} \item Some AudioSet class descriptions were found ambiguous, allowing multiple interpretations and generating doubts as to the class scope.
-We decided to include a list of \textbf{Frequently Asked Questions (FAQs}) in each class description to help homogenize raters’ judgment and gather more consistent annotations (see Fig. \ref{fig:val_task1}).
+Based on the insight from the IQA, we designed the final annotation tool (Figs. \ref{fig:val_task1} and \ref{fig:val_task2}) which incorporates the following improvements with respect to the previous version: \begin{itemize} \item Some AudioSet class descriptions were found to be ambiguous, allowing multiple interpretations and generating doubts as to the class scope.
+We decided to include a list of \textbf{Frequently Asked Questions (FAQs)} in each class description to help homogenize raters’ judgment and gather more consistent annotations (see Fig. \ref{fig:val_task1}).
 The full FAQ list is provided with the dataset. \item In some audio clips, several sound events co-existed with different predominance or salience levels, making the ``Present" response rather ambiguous for raters.
-To address this issue, we decided to \textbf{split the ``Present" response} into ``Present and predominant" (PP) and ``Present but not predominant" (PNP), as specified in Table \ref{tab:responsetypes}.\footnote{Hereafter, we shall use ``Present" to refer to the union of PP and PNP.} A similar approach was used in \cite{salamon2014dataset}.
+To address this issue, we decided to \textbf{split the ``Present" response} into ``Present and predominant" (PP) and ``Present but not predominant" (PNP), as specified in Table \ref{tab:responsetypes}.\footnote{Hereafter, we shall use ``Present" to refer to the union of PP and PNP.} A similar approach was used by Salamon et al. \cite{salamon2014dataset}.
 The main motivation is to ease the annotation task by mitigating a systematic doubt.
-As an additional benefit, this distinction allows to roughly separate a subset of clips containing mostly isolated and clean sound events (PP ratings) vs. others featuring events from several classes and/or in more adverse acoustic conditions (PNP ratings).
-This could allow defining robustness tasks such as training or evaluating with a subset of data of more adverse conditions, similarly as done in \cite{serizel2020sound} for SED or with ImageNet-A for image recognition \cite{hendrycks2019natural}.
+As an additional benefit, this distinction allows to separate a subset of clips containing mostly isolated and clean sound events (PP ratings) vs. others featuring events from several classes and/or in more adverse acoustic conditions (PNP ratings).
+This could allow defining robustness tasks such as training or evaluating with a subset of data of more adverse conditions, similarly as done in \cite{serizel2020sound} for sound event detection (SED) or with ImageNet-A for image recognition \cite{hendrycks2019natural}.
 Further, the PP/PNP distinction can be useful for source separation studies \cite{Wisdom_InPrep2020}.
 We note, however, that this distinction is subjective and these ratings should be used as a rough indication.